actions-marketplace-validations/shry_gitcha-action/README.md

 ### Issue prompts

-You could also use gitcha to ask general questions based on a issue you open:
+You could also use gitcha to ask general questions about your CV based on a issue you open:

 ```yaml
 name: Ask me anything